aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

    - For [mapping](https://github.com/aojedao/hykabai_mapping)
    - For [navigation](https://github.com/aojedao/hykabai_navigation)

+Installation of these packages can be done using Windows or Debian OS, and each SBC requires a microSD card, at least 16gb is required, but 32gb is recommended.

 ### Block diagram <a name="Block-diagram"></a>
 Currently the mechatronic system of the robot works as following:
 ![BlockDiagram](https://lh3.googleusercontent.com/pw/AIL4fc_F9VMqPcS74A4crEyAyH7VdnpWcjJgJ62QavjkrozBp2qwMLwni1CPYkPXM1Cai4bZs5PcT2XWLXHBJA9qeybvydu5YNtquNH-kn04GBhtwfHc8lU=w2400)